-- Keeping Children Safe in Education 2019
+- Keeping Children Safe in Education 2018

 - Working Together to Safeguard Children 2018

 - Disqualification under the Childcare Act 2006; effective 31st August 2018

 - Prevent Duty Guidance 2015

 - The Prevent Duty; Departmental advice for schools and childcare providers 2015

 - What to do if you're worried a child is being abused: Advice for Practitioners 2015

 - Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018

 - Sexual violence and sexual harassment between children in schools and colleges 2018

 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people

-- Child sexual exploitation: Definition and a quide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation
+- Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation

 - Teacher Standards 2012

-- Guidance for safer working practice for adults who work with children and young people in education settings 2019

-- Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html
+- Halton Safeguarding Children Board Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html

 - 1.11 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children:

 - Safeguarding and Child Protection

 - Child Protection (Child Friendly version)

 - Staff Behaviour / Code of Conduct

 - Use of Physical Intervention / Restraint Policy

 - Safer Recruitment and Retention Policy

 - Attendance Policy including Missing in Education Policy

 - Children Missing in Education

 - Allegations Management / Allegations Against Adults Policy

 - Health and Safety Policy

 - Single Equality Policy

 - Behaviour / Rewards Policy

 - Anti-Bullying Policy

 - Whistleblowing Policy

 - Escalation Policy

 - Stress

 - Critical Incident

 - Emergency Evacuation/Fire Drill/Bomb Alert

 - Lockdown procedures

 - Educational School Visits

 - School Transport

 - Visitors to School

 - Risk Assessment

 - First Aid / Medications Policy

 - Intimate Care and the use of Touch to Support and Guide Policy

 - Drugs and Substance Misuse Policy

 - Sex and Relationships Education

 - E-Safety / Acceptable Use Policy

 - Prevent Duty Policy

 - 1.12 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
 An allegation, disclosure or suspicion of abuse, or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
 Similarly, any member of staff may observe or suspect an incident of abuse.

 - 1.13 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement.

-- 1.14 This policy replaces the previous Safeguarding/Child Protection Policy November 2018 and is reviewed on an annual basis.
+- 1.14 This policy replaces the previous Safeguarding/Child Protection Policy November 2017 and is reviewed on an annual basis.